 The Gannt chart becomes the main tool for directing the project.
-The PM will ensure tasks are commenced on time and progress to plan.
-This will be achieved via a review of the schedule in periodic team meetings, typically held on a weekly basis.
+The PM will ensure tasks are commenced on time and progress to plan by conducting a weekly or biweekly review of the schedule in periodic team meetings.
 Team members will report on the progress to plan for each task to which they are assigned.
 For tasks behind schedule or expecting to encounter problems, the PM will attempt to put a contingency in place.
-If a slip occurs, the PM must go back to the steering committee with a recommended strategy and seek approval or additional direction (for example, direction to accept the slip and modify the Gantt chart or direction to invest the resources necessary to restore the original schedule).
+If a slip occurs, the PM must go back to the steering committee with a recommended strategy and seek approval or additional direction (for example, the direction to accept the slip and modify the Gantt chart or the direction to invest the resources necessary to restore the original schedule).
+If the steering committee approves the change, the project schedule can be re-baselined.